WillWagnerIV/The-Coconuts/UPTS/README.md

 ### User Stories

--As a developer I want to be able to access the system as a single user with multiple player accounts.
+-As a developer I want to be able to access the system as a single user with multiple player accounts so that I can track multiple platforms or systems..

--As a developer I want to be able to import a game's information from a json file.
+-As a developer I want to be able to import a game's information from a json file so that I can import from multiple games and platforms.

--As a developer I want to be able to save a game's information to a database.
+-As a developer I want to be able to save a game's information to a database so that I can track multiple games and platforms.

 ### Takeaways: